QtnRBT/RESTaurant-API/README.md

 #### Getting a formula

-We have three ways to get a formula.
+We have three ways of getting a formula.
 We can either :

 - request all formulas
 - request a particular formula, from its ID